Filter by Demographic Group:

 only available for totals, not available for all indicators

-By 2030, the goal is to have 80% of students who begin postsecondary at a University of North Carolina system school complete a degree or credential within six years.
+By 2030, the goal is to have 80% of students who begin postsecondary education at a University of North Carolina system school complete a degree or credential within six years.
 This goal was set by the myFutureNC Commission.

 The postsecondary completion rate represents the rate at which degree- or credential-seeking students complete their studies in a timely fashion.
 This is partly “a measure of the efficiency with which students complete college.”
 Specifically, high completion rates mean: